SMaloney2017/PvP-Profit-Calculator/README.md

 - Map items that do not appear on the GE to their respective store or alch values (e.g. Barrows gloves, Avernic defender)

 ### Bugs to fix/ Concerns
-- 📓 Not certain to function correctly in multi or when multiple others are interacting (non-combat, e.g. trading or following) with the user at their death (e.g. following, trading, attacking).
+- 📓 Not certain to function correctly in multi or when multiple others are interacting with the user (non-combat, e.g. trading or following) at their death (pvp, pvm, or other).